 Select a Damping type - P and S waves or User defined.
-For User defined enter values or expressions for the Mechanical impedance d_i .
-The defaults for all values are 0.5elte.rho(elte.cp+elte.cs) (on the diagonal for).
+For User defined enter values or expressions for the Mechanical impedance di.
+The defaults for all values are 0.5\elte.rho\(elte.cp+elte.cs) (on the diagonal for the Diagonal and Symmetric options).